thunderbird/webext-docs/compose.rst

          :name: [``details``]
          :type: (:ref:`compose.ComposeDetails`)

          Updates the compose window.
-See the :ref:`compose.setComposeDetails` function for more information.
+This is functionally the same as calling the :ref:`compose.setComposeDetails` function.